-In today’s episode, Lucinda and Anna talk about how conflict and motivation add tension in a novel.
+In today’s episode, Anna and I talk about how conflict and motivation adds tension to a novel.

-Almost every important character in a novel needs two types of conflict.
+Almost every important character needs two types of conflict.

 Character vs another character/nature/technology.